bambinos/bambi/README.md

 ## Donations

-If you want to support Bambi financially, you can [make a donation](https://numfocus.org/donate-to-pymc3) to our sister project PyMC3.
+If you want to support Bambi financially, you can [make a donation](https://numfocus.org/donate-to-pymc) to our sister project PyMC.

 ## Code of Conduct